victorgson/pokeindex/README.md

-# A Vue.js template for Vite
+# School project, a Pokeindex using Vue and Vite